-Being released from prison was the most scary time of my life!
+Being released from prison was the scariest time of my life!
 Yes, even after all I had gone through, the idea of starting my life over from scratch, in a new city, with no friends, and a family who lived many miles away was terrifying.
 However, I was determined to never go back to prison, so I was going to do whatever I had to do to make it work.
 I was blessed that my dad found me an amazing family to live with.
 They are an enormous part of my success story.
 The road has not been easy and the loneliness was really hard.
 Letting go of everything and everyone you once knew is a task that is overwhelming and emotional.

 Finding a job with 4 felony thefts on your record is next to impossible.
 My first job was construction zone flagging.
 I found out that God has quite a sense of humor, considering I hate the outdoors.
 Haha!
 Next, I worked in fast food, then I worked as a telemarketer where I sat at a desk for 8 hours a day, with the yellow pages in front of me, making call after call after call to people that did not want to talk to me about commercial cleaning estimates.
 I did this for almost 2 years.
 Finally, after 3 years of really crappy jobs, I got a great one!

 Three days after I got out of prison, I met a lady at a church small group meeting.
 Jesus had blessed me with an angel.
 We become fast friends and she was a champion for my success.
 Everywhere she went she recommended me and told people what an excellent hire I would be.
 Ultimately her dedication paid off and the job I resigned from in February of 2019, as the office manager at a chiropractic/acupuncture/medical massage office, was an excellent fit with fantastic bosses and it was a great place to work.
 Why did I resign, you ask?
 The answer is… to become the full-time Executive Director of No More Locked Doors Ministries!!
 Yay God!!!!!!